Does your home reflect your fashion sense and style? Trends in interior design and fashion have always mirrored one another.

 The rich lacquered walls in a deep blue are balanced by subtle pink accents such as the pillow, coffee table books, and flowers.
 Pops of pink bring a feminine touch to the room to keep it from feeling too masculine.
 Similar to the outfit, this mix makes the room look authentic, not contrived.

 A pop of color can make a drastic difference in both fashion and interior design.
 The key is to balance it by pairing with a neutral, such as black shown here.
 The same rules apply to interior design.

 The bright blue chairs shown in the interior above keep the room from feeling too serious.
 However, by balancing the rest of the space with dark, rich painted millwork the room still has a sophisticated feel.
+Strategic Painting contractors can work with any palette you prefer.
 The colored objects displayed on the shelves act as the jewelry of the room by adding a touch of interest and whimsy.